smartgeber Logo

 Antwort der Redaktion

-The rise of the Ottoman Empire was the final nail in the coffin for the Byzantine Empire.
-The Ottomans, under the leadership of Sultan Mehmed II, captured Constantinople in 1453.
-This event marked the end of the Byzantine Empire and the beginning of Ottoman dominance in the region.
-The fall of Constantinople was a turning point in history, symbolizing the end of the medieval era and the rise of the Ottoman Empire.
+The rise of the Ottoman Empire was the final blow to the Byzantine Empire.
+The Ottomans gradually conquered Byzantine territories, culminating in the capture of Constantinople in 1453.
+This event marked the definitive end of the Byzantine Empire and the beginning of Ottoman dominance in the region.

 Last updated 3 mins ago